giulio177/rpi_car_infotainment/README.md

 # Test music player
 python tests/test_music_player.py

+# Test emoji support
+python3 scripts/test_emoji_support.py
 ```

 ### Adding New Features
 1. Backend functionality should be added to the `backend/` directory
 2. GUI components should be added to the `gui/` directory
+3. For new UI symbols, add them to `symbol_manager.py` with emoji/Unicode fallback pairs
-3. Update `config.json` with any new configuration options
+4. Update `config.json` with any new configuration options
-4. Update tests as needed
+5. Update tests as needed

 ## License